quipucords/quipucords/docs/source/working_with_sources.rst

 Editing, Listing, and Clearing Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Beyond creating credentials for use with sources you can perform several other operations.
 You can edit a credential for cases where passwords or passphrases need to be updated.
 You can list and filter credentials.
-For credentials that are no longer needed you can they can be removed.
+Credentials that are no longer needed can be removed.
 These interactions are described in the `Credentials section <man.html#credentials>`_ of the Command Line Usage.

 Editing, Listing, and Clearing Sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Beyond creating sources for use with scans you can perform several other operations.
 You can edit a source for cases credentials need to be updated or options changed.
 You can list and filter sources.
-For sources that are no longer needed you can they can be removed.
+Sources that are no longer needed you can they can be removed.
 These interactions are described in the `Sources section <man.html#sources>`_ of the Command Line Usage.